Daily Fees

 - Why it matters

-- Fees are the second leg of miner revenue and the entire post-2140 leg.
-The chart’s long-run trajectory is the live answer to Bitcoin’s security-budget question: as the subsidy halves every four years, do fees fill the gap?
-The data has six halvings of evidence and the next halving is the next test.
+- Fees are the second leg of miner revenue today and the entire leg after the subsidy rounds to zero around 2140.
+The long-run trajectory of this series is the live answer to Bitcoin’s security-budget question: as the subsidy halves every four years, do fees fill the gap?
+Four halvings of evidence so far; the next one is the next test.

 Quiescent.
 7-day SMA below $1M and fee share below 5%.
 The mempool is cleared most blocks, fees compete on the floor, and miners are paid almost entirely from the subsidy.
-Fits the bulk of 2018–2019 and the mid-2025 lull.
+Fits the bulk of 2018–2019, the mid-2025 lull, and 2026 to date.

 Active.
 7-day SMA between $1M and $5M and fee share between 5% and 15%.
 The default steady-state regime in the late-2020s — some blocks fill fully, fee competition is real but not severe.
-Fits most of 2024 outside event days and the latter half of 2026 to date.
+Fits most of 2024 outside event days.

 Congested.
 7-day SMA between $5M and $25M and fee share between 15% and 35%.
 Mempool backlog is sustained; fee competition is meaningful enough to deter low-priority transactions.
 Fits the late-2017 mempool shake-out, the 2021 spring run, and the 2023 Ordinals waves outside their peaks.